Did Jesus Descend into Hell?

 2. Jesus did not have to go to hell in order to pay the penalty of our sin.

 John 19:30 says, “When Jesus had received the sour wine, he said, ‘It is finished,’ and he bowed his head and gave up his spirit.”
 What is finished?
 Answer: Everything that is required for our redemption.
-Going into hell is not a part of the requirement for our salvation.
+Christ’s descending into hell literally is not a part of the requirement for our salvation.

-In Greek that sentence “It is finished” is only one word Tetelestai, and this Greek word is perfect tense and is translated “It [the work of redemption] has been finished.”
-Jesus fulfilled all the requirements for our salvation.
+In Greek that sentence “It is finished” is only one word Tetelestai, and this Greek word is perfect tense and is to be translated as “It [the work of redemption] has been finished.”
+At Calvary, Jesus fulfilled perfectly all the requirements for our salvation.
 There was no need for him to go to hell.
 He already completed the work of redemption.

 3. Remember the very last words of Jesus recorded for us in Luke 24:46, “Then Jesus, calling out with a loud voice, said, ‘Father, into your hands I commit my spirit!’
 And having said this he breathed his last.”

-His human spirit went to his Father, and his Father received his spirit.
-Further in Luke 23:43 Jesus promises the believing criminal, “Truly, I say to you, today you will be with me in Paradise [heaven].”
-That is, the moment you die you will go with me to heaven in my Father’s house, not to hell.
+His human spirit went to his Father and his Father received his spirit.
+Further, in Luke 23:43 Jesus promises the believing criminal, “Truly, I say to you, today you will be with me in Paradise [heaven].”
+That is, the moment the criminal dies he will go with Jesus to paradise (or heaven), not to hell.